dpetzold/terraform-django-ecs/README.rst

 ====================

 ```
-If you are just beginning with your container strategy I now recommend (April 2018) using EKS over ECS.
+If you are just beginning with your container strategy I recommend (April 2018) using EKS over ECS.
 ```

 Deploy a dockerized Django Application to AWS in a VPC using terraform, EC2 Container